git-frnksr/node-blog/README.md

 # node-blog
-Simple blog done with NodeJs, Express and MongoDB
+Simple blog created with NodeJs, Express and MongoDB